dvollrath/StudyGuide/population/pollution.md

 ## Some facts on pollution
 The story with respect to economic growth is mixed.
 There are several types of pollution that appear to decline as countries become rich, while there are others that have a strong positive relationship to GDP per capita.

 Air pollution is one area that appears to get better once countries achieve a certain level of development.
 [Sulphur dioxide](https://www.epa.gov/so2-pollution/sulfur-dioxide-basics#effects) is the chemical that creates the smell when you light a match.
 It is also released as a byproduct of burning some fossil fuels.
 Most important, it creates health issues, both directly by irritating the lungs, but also by helping to form particulate matter in the air which has long-term consequences for people breathing it.
-It is one of the main air pollutants tracked by the EPA and other agencies.

-<iframe src="https://ourworldindata.org/grapher/so-emissions-tonnes-per-year" loading="lazy" style="width: 100%; height: 600px; border: 0px none;"></iframe>
+<iframe src="https://ourworldindata.org/grapher/emissions-of-air-pollutants-oecd" loading="lazy" style="width: 100%; height: 600px; border: 0px none;"></iframe>

-The figure shows the absolute amount of sulphur dioxide produced for several countries over a long time span.
-The amounts rose substantially from the late 1800s to the middle of the 20th century, but then in the most developed nations declined after that due in part to more awareness of the health issues.
-China still has growth in sulphur dioxide production as it continues to expand fossil fuel use.
+The figure shows the absolute amount of sulphur dioxide produced, as well as amounts of several other key air pollutants.
+You can change country using the buttons to look at values for the United States or other members of the OECD.
 Globally, these emissions have gone down in the last thirty to forty years.

 <iframe src="https://ourworldindata.org/grapher/so-emissions-by-world-region-in-million-tonnes" loading="lazy" style="width: 100%; height: 600px; border: 0px none;"></iframe>

-Looking specifically at the US, you can see a similar downward trend in several types of air pollutants: sulphur dioxide, [nitrogen oxides](https://www.epa.gov/no2-pollution), and [volatile organic compounds](https://www.epa.gov/indoor-air-quality-iaq/volatile-organic-compounds-impact-indoor-air-quality).

-<iframe src="https://ourworldindata.org/grapher/air-pollutant-emissions?country=~USA" loading="lazy" style="width: 100%; height: 600px; border: 0px none;"></iframe>

-Note that these are absolute amounts.
-The per-capita production of air pollutants in the US has fallen even faster than this.

 [Particulate matter](https://www.epa.gov/pm-pollution/health-and-environmental-effects-particulate-matter-pm) (PM) is a different sort of air pollution, and this has not seen the same substantial declines as other pollutants.
 Developed countries like the US and UK seem to have a baseline level of PM pollution that is slightly lower than in places like Kenya or Brazil.
 The real worries here are places like India and China, which rely heavily on fossil fuel production and where air pollution is substantial.